+- not expected to attempt to decode more than 10 or 20 PSCCHs in a subframe depending on the configuration of v2x-HighReception-r14 .

+- not expected to attempt to decode more than 100 or 136 RBs in a subframe depending on the configuration of v2x-HighReception-r14 .

-- not expected to attempt to decode more than 10 or 20 PSCCHs in a subframe depending on UE capability [12].
+- not expected to attempt to decode more than 10 or 20 PSCCHs in a subframe depending on the configuration of v2x-HighReception-r15 and v2x-BandwidthClassRxSL-r15.

-- not expected to attempt to decode more than 100 or 136 RBs in a subframe depending on UE capability [12].
+- not expected to attempt to decode more than 100 or 136 RBs in a subframe depending on the configuration of v2x-HighReception-r15 and v2x-BandwidthClassRxSL-r15.

+- not expected to attempt to decode more than 15 or 30 PSCCHs in a subframe depending on the configuration of v2x-HighReception-r15 and v2x-BandwidthClassRxSL-r15.

+- not expected to attempt to decode more than 150 or 204 RBs in a subframe depending on the configuration of v2x-HighReception-r15 and v2x-BandwidthClassRxSL-r15.

 - not expected to combine PSCCH transmitted in different subframes.

 - not required to perform PSSCH-RSRP measurement in a subframe that occurs before the reception of a successfully decoded associated SCI format 1.